Caribbean 'Lime' in Central London at The Rum Kitchen

 Glorious sunshine streams through the windows.
 If it wasn't for the layers of clothing I had just taken off to sit down, I would be forgiven for thinking it's 32°c instead of just 2°c outside and that I am at The Gap in Barbados or Old Roads Bay, Montserrat.

-There are no similar accents in ear shot, suppose I will need to make mines heard.
+There are no similar accents in ear shot, suppose I will need to make mine heard.

 My Rude Boy turns up.
 I take a timid sip and it's actually all right.
 I should have guessed when it got all the way to my nose and I was not knocked back.
 I give my waiter a thumbs up because it's actually quite nice.
 The other two drinks fresh and fresh!

 The food arrives and the slaw actually overpowers the smell of all else.
-A twist of the plate so that the chicken now faces me, fork and knife swing into action like a double gun slinging cowgirl out of their recycled tin holder on the table!
+A twist of the plate so that the chicken now faces me, fork and knife swing into action out of their recycled tin holder on the table, like a double gun slinging cowgirl!
 Do I walk five steps or just shoot?
 I choose to shoot.

 Hmm not bad.
 I take another bite!
-Ok so it's not the home cooking you have grown accustomed to but neither is the jerk one that leaves you in pain at the other end the next day.
+Ok so it's not quite the home cooking but neither is the jerk one that leaves you in pain later, at the other end.
 One thing it is, is tender!
 The chicken is tender and the rice, not overpowered with coconut milk.
 And the slaw, well I lapped it up leaving a half of a leg on the plate.

 The fried wings were crispy and pleased to say not greasy.
 The flavour though was interesting!
 I am actually still trying to work out what spice was used.
 Needless to say there is no rush for me try those on the next visit.

 Next visit.
 This suggests I will be back and the truth is I will.
 I appreciate what has been done to recreate as an authentic a Caribbean experience as you possible.
 The menu although missing a few favourites is certainly more authentic than another chain I know.
-The good news is, there is now a Caribbean restaurant in the centre of London and they cater for vegetarians and food intolerances.
-Meaning you can now take all your friends, gluten intolerant and all.
+The good news is, there is now a Caribbean restaurant in the centre of London and they cater for vegetarians and other food intolerances.
+Meaning you can now take all your friends.
 Win win!